-22. Defendant Rasheem Holland is a UNC Chapel Hill Police Captain and a permanent member of the EEAC as delegated by the UNC Chapel Hill Chief of Police.
-Defendant Holland served as a UNC Chapel Hill Police captain and on the EEAC at all times relevant to this Complaint.
+Gen. Stat. § 116-40.5.
+The UNC Chapel Hill Chief of Police is a permanent member of the EEAC.
+The UNC Chapel Hill Chief of Police also has final decision-making authority over campus-ban decisions and their subsequent appeals.
+Defendant James served as the UNC Chapel Hill Police Chief and on the EEAC at all times relevant to this Complaint.

-23. Defendant Captain Lawrence Twiddy is a delegated member of the EEAC at UNC Chapel Hill and served on the EEAC at all times relevant to this Complaint.

-24. Defendant Jennifer Spangenberg is the Director of Student Conduct and a permanent member of the EEAC at UNC Chapel Hill.
-She served as Director of Student Conduct and on the EEAC at all times relevant to this Complaint.

-25. Defendants J. Kala Bullett and Avery Cook are delegated members of the EEAC at UNC Chapel Hill and served on the EEAC at all times relevant to this Complaint.
+- 21. Defendant Rasheem Holland is a UNC Chapel Hill Police Captain and a permanent member of the EEAC as delegated by the UNC Chapel Hill Chief of Police.
+Defendant Holland served as a UNC Chapel Hill Police captain and on the EEAC at all times relevant to this Complaint. - 22.
+Defendant Captain Lawrence Twiddy is a delegated member of the EEAC at UNC Chapel Hill and served on the EEAC at all times relevant to this Complaint. - 23.
+Defendant Jennifer Spangenberg is the Director of Student Conduct and a permanent member of the EEAC at UNC Chapel Hill.
+She served as Director of Student Conduct and on the EEAC at all times relevant to this Complaint. - 24.
+Defendants J. Kala Bullett and Avery Cook are delegated members of the EEAC at UNC Chapel Hill and served on the EEAC at all times relevant to this Complaint.

-26. All Defendants referenced in paragraphs 22-25 shall be together referred to as EEAC Defendants and are sued in their individual and official capacities by Plaintiff Mohanarajah.

-27. Defendant Nick Lynch is sued in his individual capacity as a criminal investigator employed with the UNC Chapel Hill Police Department.
+- 25. All defendants referenced in paragraphs 17-24 shall together be referred to as University Defendants and are sued in their individual and official capacities. - 26.
+Defendant Nick Lynch is sued in his individual capacity as a criminal investigator employed with the UNC Chapel Hill Police Department.
 Upon information and belief, Defendant Lynch is domiciled in North Carolina and subject to the personal jurisdiction of this Court.
-Defendant Lynch was on duty as a law enforcement official when he arrested Plaintiff Emily Rogers and, acting under the color of state law, deprived Plaintiff Emily Rogers of her constitutional rights and other rights secured by law.

-28. Defendant First Name Unknown ("FNU") Lee is sued in his individual capacity as an officer employed with the UNC Chapel Hill Police Department.
+Defendant Lynch was on duty as a law enforcement official when he arrested Plaintiff Emily Rogers and, acting under the color of state law, deprived Plaintiff Emily Rogers of her constitutional rights and other rights secured by law. - 27.
+Defendant First Name Unknown ("FNU") Lee is sued in his individual capacity as an officer employed with the UNC Chapel Hill Police Department.
 Upon information and belief, Defendant Lee is domiciled in North Carolina and subject to the personal jurisdiction of this Court.
-Defendant Lee was on duty as a law enforcement official when he arrested Plaintiff Emily Rogers and, acting under the color of state law, deprived Plaintiff Emily Rogers of her constitutional rights and other rights secured by law.

-29. Defendant N.G.
-Brown is sued in his individual capacity as a law enforcement officer employed with the UNC Chapel Hill Police Department.
+Defendant Lee was on duty as a law enforcement official when he arrested Plaintiff Emily Rogers and, acting under the color of state law, deprived Plaintiff Emily Rogers of her constitutional rights and other rights secured by law. - 28.
+Defendant N.G.
+Brown is sued in his individual capacity as a law enforcement officer employed with the Greensboro Police Department.
 Upon information and belief Defendant Brown is domiciled in North Carolina and subject to the personal jurisdiction of this Court.
 Defendant Brown was on duty as a law enforcement official when he arrested Plaintiff Kathryn Newman and, acting under the color of law, deprived Plaintiff Kathryn Newman of her constitutional rights and other rights secured by law.

-30. Defendant Destiny Wylie is sued in her individual capacity as a law enforcement officer employed with the UNC Chapel Hill Police Department.
+- 29. Defendant Destiny Wylie is sued in her individual capacity as a law enforcement officer employed with the UNC Chapel Hill Police Department.
 Upon information and belief Defendant Wylie is domiciled in North Carolina and subject to the personal jurisdiction of this Court.
-Defendant Wylie was on duty as a law enforcement official when she arrested Plaintiff Laila Dames and, acting under the color of law, deprived Plaintiff Laila Dames of her constitutional rights and other rights secured by law.

-31. All defendants referenced in paragraphs 26-29 shall together be referenced to as Officer Defendants and are sued in their individual capacities.
+Defendant Wylie was on duty as a law enforcement official when she arrested Plaintiff Laila Dames and, acting under the color of law, deprived Plaintiff Laila Dames of her constitutional rights and other rights secured by law. - 30.
+All defendants referenced in paragraphs 26-29 shall together be reference to as Officer Defendants and are sued in their individual capacities.